limpyd/redis-limpyd/doc/fields.rst

 In this example you will be able to filter on the field `foo` but not on `bar`.

-See Collections_ to know how to filter objects.
+See :doc:`collections` to know how to filter objects.

 When updating an indexable field, a lock is acquired on Redis on this field, for all instances of the model.
 It wasn't possible to use pipeline or redis scripting, because both need to know in advance keys to update, but we don't always know since keys for indexes are based on values.
 So a all *writing* operations on an indexable field are protected, to ensure consistensy if many threads, process, servers are working on the same redis database.